Feanor306/rust_gpt_cli/README.md

 # Includes Prompt Length + Response Length
 # 1 token is approximately 4 characters or 0.75 words
 OPENAI_MAX_TOKENS="1000"

+# Default model to use
+# Can be defined as ENV var to avoid switching models
+OPENAI_MODEL="gpt-3.5-turbo"

 # System message at the beginning of a chat
 # optional and used only by ChatGPT models like gpt-3.5-turbo and gpt-4